DawnScience/dawn-doc/org.dawnsci.documentation.user/source/1d_tools.rst

 The View Menu
 +++++++++++++

-The view menu contains some of the tool bar actions and:
+The view menu (on each tool tab view) contains some of the tool bar actions and:

 * Open cheat sheet: Cheat sheets are in-built help sections in DAWN which guide you through tools and views
 * Open in dedicated view: In a dedicated view a tool operates on all open files.
 For example, if you opened the derviative tool and made it a dedicated view, all trace plots would be shown as first derivatives.